AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ---
 # Convert legacy Report Builder workbooks

-As part of the move to a new Report Builder functionality, you can quickly convert your current legacy Report Builder based workbooks (legacy workbooks) to use the new Report Builder [data blocks](create-a-data-block.md) functionality.
+The legacy Report Builder is end-of-life in June 2026.
+You should migrate your workbooks from the legacy Report Builder to the new Report Builder.
+The new Report Builder provides a convenient way to migrate workbooks quickly that are created with the legacy Report Builder.

 >[!IMPORTANT]
 >